 Listen > Question > Listen > Repeat > Price > Paint > Confirm > Close

-Repeating is critical.
-Prospects inherently don’t trust sales people because sales people are commission incentivized.
+When working on closing a sale, repeating is critical.
+Prospects inherently don’t trust sales people because sales people are incentivized by sales quotas and commission.
 Commission only comes from converting prospects to customers.
 So, they have biases and preconceived ideas about what sales is trying “pull over” on them.

 A prospect will never trust you if the prospect doesn’t believe you understand their problem.

-The only way you can start building that trust is by repeating the pain.
+The only way you can start building that trust is by connecting with clients and repeating the pain.
 It isn’t that hard.
 My go-to line is, “Ok, so you said that the problem is A, B, C and you were thinking about solving it X,Y, Z ways.
 Is that a correct statement?”

 If the answer does not come back as an emphatic YES, go back to listening and questioning.